Top 16 UI/UX Design Trends to Watch Out For in 2023

 It’s no secret that modern users demand high quality.
 They want to get the desired result with maximum comfort and speed.
 This shapes trends in performance, appearance, interactions, and emotions.

 The battle for users is tough.
 Competition influences product development and gives rise to new development trends.
 More often than not, trends are driven by large companies and others pick them up.
 When Apple or Google significantly redesign their products, the interest in user interface and user experience audit grows for all other businesses, as new trends are set.

 Technology does not stand still, and new devices require new methods of interaction.
 Folding smartphones are a prime example.

-Top 13 UI/UX trends for mobile apps
+Top UI trends for mobile apps

 #1 Dark themes